slaclab/pydm/_sources/tutorials/action/intro_python.rst.txt

 `Handling Command Line Arguments`_, you can read in command line arguments to help get data into your display.

-Once you have a source of data, you can use PyQt to make new widgets, and add them to your display.
+Once you have a source of data, you can use Qt to make new widgets, and add them to your display.
 For example, if you get a list of devices from somewhere, you can make widgets for each device, and add them to a layout you defined in the .ui file::